nnsvs/nnsvs/docs/optuna.rst

 Run mlflow
 ----------

 Before running the hyderparameter optimization, you need to run mlflow.
-Mlflow is used to visualize and track results of hyperparameter search as showen in the top figure of this page.
+Mlflow is used to visualize and track results of hyperparameter search as shown in the top figure of this page.

 .. code::